-HIPAA's Privacy Rule is retroactive, meaning it protects information that doctors and health insurers currently possesses but obtained prior to the law's passage.
-It doesn't matter if you were treated for leukemia way back in 1960.
+HIPAA's Privacy Rule is retroactive, meaning it protects information that doctors and health insurers currently possess but obtained prior to the law's passage.
+It doesn't matter, for example, if you were treated for leukemia way back in 1960.
 The information is still protected.

-Even the dead retain some HIPAA rights for several years.
+Even the deceased retain some HIPAA rights for several years after their death.
 We'll have more on that topic later.